Self-Supportive Touch to Calm Your Mind

 • Rub your upper arms.

-EFFECT: Raises oxytocin levels.
-Helps you sense your personal boundaries.
+EFFECT: It raises oxytocin levels and helps you sense your personal boundaries.
 Another alternative is hugging yourself.
-You can either follow your natural inclination to wrap your arms around your upper body, or you can slip your hands under your armpits to hold the sides of your ribcage.
+You can either follow your natural inclination to wrap your arms around your upper body or slip your hands under your armpits to hold the sides of your ribcage.

-• Place one or both of your hands over your heart and hold for a few moments.
+• Hold one or both of your hands over your heart for a few moments.

 EFFECT: Mothers and self-nurtures.
 Putting a hand on your heart while speaking also displays sincerity and can positively influence how others respond to you.